Brushing and Flossing Your Teeth with Braces

-When you have braces, it is very important to brush and floss after every meal in order to keep your teeth and gums healthy throughout your treatment.
+When you have braces, it is very important to brush and floss after every meal to keep your teeth and gums healthy throughout your treatment.
 If you need help choosing the right toothbrush, toothpaste, or dental floss, please ask us, and we will be happy to help you choose the right products for your teeth and your appliance.

 We understand that having braces put on for the first time can leave you with a lot of questions about what to do and what not to do, So we have compiled a simple guide to make the transition easier.

-We know this rule seems self-explanatory, but it really is the most important.
+We know this rule seems self-explanatory, but it is the most important.
 If the braces aren’t on your teeth, they aren’t doing their job of straightening them!

 This includes ripping off pizza bites, Cuban sandwiches, or apples.
 You also have to avoid carrots (a real heart breaker, we know), unless they are cooked.